IdyllicHappiness/arch-mpv/README.md

 Convenience repo which I made simply to use tools from /usr/share/mpv/scripts in Docker/Podman on any machine by building archlinux:base-devel with mpv installed.

-Runs and updates once a week.
+Should automatically run and update once a week.